Jay Manuel

 Jay Manuel (born August 14, 1972) is a Canadian TV host, creative director, make-up artist, and author.
 He is most recognizable as the creative director on the popular reality television show America's Next Top Model for the first eighteen seasons.
 Manuel also was featured as the host of Canada's Next Top Model.

-Manuel is the founder and CEO of the beauty line, Jay Manuel Beauty.
+Manuel is the founder of the beauty line Jay Manuel Beauty.
 In 2017, the brand opened its first retail location at Roosevelt Field Mall.
 Later that year, he was one of the judges for Miss Universe 2017.
 In 2020, he released his first book, The Wig, The Bitch & The Meltdown.

 Early life

-Manuel was born in Springfield, Illinois, to a mother of Italian and Czech descent and a South African father of mixed Cape Malay - also known as Coloured- descent.
+Manuel was born in Springfield, Illinois, to a mother of Italian and Czech descent and a South African father of mixed Cape Malay descent.
 He was raised by adoptive parents in Toronto where he attended Dr Norman Bethune Collegiate Institute and York University.
 Before entering the fashion industry, Manuel was a pre-med student and also studied opera.